What is Hyperbole? Examples & Definition in Literature

 The next step in writing hyperbole is deciding what to exaggerate.

 For example, let’s say you picked a particular character as a subject for hyperbole.
 What will that character exaggerate?
 Will he exaggerate how long something took because he’s bored?
-Or exaggerate how awesome something was because he wants to feel special?
+Or exaggerate how awesome something was because he wants to feel heard?
 Maybe he’ll exaggerate something simply because he wants to make other characters laugh.

 As you can see, hyperbole is often tied to character motivations.
 Chances are that you probably spend a lot of time imagining how your characters think and feel.
 With hyperbole, you need to put yourself in the minds of your characters.
 Ask yourself: how do others currently see this character?
 How would he or she prefer to be seen?
-From there, you can figure out what he or she might exaggerate in order to improve his reputation among others.
+From there, you can deduce what he or she might exaggerate in order to improve his reputation among others.

 Fitting hyperbole into your narrative